Biden assault allegation prompts GOP attacks, Dem worries

 “These accusations have not been found to be credible, so it’s in the Biden campaign’s interest to nip this in the bud directly and do it quickly,” she said.

 The November contest between Biden and Trump will be the first presidential race of the #MeToo era, which has led numerous women to come forward with allegations of sexual assault.
-Trump has been accused of assault and unwanted touching by numerous women, allegations he denies.
+Trump himself has been accused of assault and unwanted touching by numerous women, allegations he denies.
+He was forced to apologize during the 2016 campaign after he was heard on a recording bragging about using his fame to assault women.

 Women are a core constituency for Democrats, and Biden has a mixed history.
 While he wrote the Violence Against Women Act as a senator, he also came under heavy criticism for his handling of Anita Hill’s Senate testimony in the 1990s.
 Just before he launched his 2020 campaign, several women accused him of unwanted touching, behavior for which he apologized.